zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 ## Introduction ##

-One of the more sophisticated features of Oracle’s self-service offering is the ability to leverage advanced analytics and machine learning at the click of a button directly from within your self-service projects and data flows.
+One of the more sophisticated features of Oracle’s self-service offering is the ability to leverage advanced analytics and machine learning at the click of a button directly from your self-service projects and data flows.

-The machine learning features are a set of pre-built machine learning algorithms which can be used to extract information from your data sets such as sentiment analysis, predicting outcomes and time-series forecasting.
+The machine learning features include a set of pre-built algorithms which can be used to extract insights from your data sets such as sentiment analysis, time-series analysis, prediction outcomes and confidence scores.

-Advanced analytics are statistical functions such as forecasting, trend analysis or clustering, that you apply to enhance or apply to the data already displayed on your canvas.
+Advanced analytics functions such as forecasting, trend analysis and clustering can be applied to a visualization within your canvas with one-click.

-As well as the pre-built options available in the user interface, you can also call custom advanced analytics or machine learning scripts either using the Evaluate Script function from within your self-service projects or by adding custom scripts as part of your data flow when preparing data
+Additionally, users can call custom machine learning scripts either using the evaluate script function from within your self-service projects, or by adding custom scripts as part of your data flow when preparing data.

 *Estimated Lab Time*: 30 Mintues.

 ### Objectives ###

-We will use the data profiling and semantic recommendations functionality to repair and enrich your data.
-These recommendations are based on the system automatically detecting a specific semantic type during the data profiling step.

-You will learn how the Explain feature uses machine learning to identify insights, correlations, patterns and trends.
-Explain provides the user with factual based, data driven insights, eliminating the time consuming guesswork, dropping random data elements on the canvas searching for valuable insights.

-We will also leverage BI Ask functionality as part of data visualization.
-This feature provides an interactive way to integrate data into your visualization projects.

-We will also explore how self-service machine learning enables predictive analytics.
+In this lab, you will play the role of an HR Analyst.
+The VP of HR has noticed an increasing rate of attrition.
+As an analyst, you have been tasked with identifying what is happening internally in order to decrease the rate of attrition and identify potential strategies to mitigate risk.

+Additionally, you will identify those employees who are at greatest risk for leaving.

+* Step 1:  Use machine learning to accelerate root cause analysis
+* Step 2:  Leverage machine learning to predict voluntary termination

 ### Prerequisites ###

+This lab assumes you have completed the following labs:
 - Lab: Start Oracle Analytics Server

-***Note:***  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.
+Access to the following files:
+ * Attrition training.xlsx
+ * Employee analysis.dva

-## STEP 1: Using Machine Learning to Accelerate Root Cause Analysis
+## Step 1: Using Machine Learning to Accelerate Root Cause Analysis
-In this exercise we will explore employee attrition.
-We would like to predict who is at risk for voluntary termination.

-First, we will review basic descriptive statistics, attribute importance, key segments and identify anomalies related to employee attrition.

-Next, we will execute a machine learning training model.
-In order to train a model, we will utilize a data set containing a number of employee records and various attributes that track experience, performance, incentive and other elements that define the employment experience.
+In this exercise we are going to import a data set containing a number of employee records wi various attributes that record employee experience, performance, and incentive.
+The data is historical in nature and includes a data element that identifies whether the employee has left the organization.

+Note the attrition column, a binary indicator.
+Each employee record contains either a “yes” or a “no” response.

+Once you have imported your data into Oracle Analytics, you begin with data profiling, and reviewing semantic recommendations in order to repair and enrich your data for further analysis.
+Next you will leverage an augmented analytics capability called ‘explain’.

+Explain is used to generate insights via a combination of natural language processing, descriptive statistics and predictive modeling techniques in order to better understand our data and obtain deeper insights, pre-analysis.

 1. In the home page, click on create button and select Project.
 ![](./images/hr1.png " ")